hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 **Secnario**

 The new_state subdirectory contains a new Terraform configuration.
 This configuration creates a new EC2 instance named `aws_instance.example_new` and uses a data resource to use the same security group from your root configuration file.
 Change into the subdirectory.<br />
 After `cd` in new_state directory and running `terraform init` and `terraform apply` we will have a second state file.
-Now we want to move new ec2 instance to the old configuration's file which will specified with the `-state-out` flag.<br />
+Now we want to move new ec2 instance to the old configuration's file which will be specified by the `-state-out` flag.<br />

 Set the destination name to the same name, since in this case <ins>there is no resource with the same name</ins> in the target state file.